 Assertions, such as expect in vitest and jest, are an indispensable part of unit tests.
-However, assertions inside if-clauses risks being silently skipped.
-There is even an ESLint rule that checks conditional assertions.
-In this post, we discuss some tips and best practices in situations where assertions live in if-clauses.
+However, assertions inside if-clauses risk being silently skipped.
+There is even an ESLint rule no-conditional-expect that checks conditional assertions.
+In this post, we discuss some tips and best practices to avoid situations where assertions live in if-clauses.

 The (Anti-)Pattern